The Martian Chronicles: Plot

 "The Silent Towns" is a story about thirty year old Walter Gripp, a miner who lived in a remote mountain shack and walked to the town of Marlin Village every two weeks to find a wife.
-On his December visit Gripp finds the town abandoned and happily helps himself to money, food, clothing, movies, and other luxuries, but soon realizes he's lonely.
-As he walks to return to his shack, Gripp hears a phone ringing in an abandoned house but he can't reach it soon enough to communicate with the caller.
+On his December visit Gripp finds the town abandoned and happily helps himself to money, food, clothing, movies, and other luxuries, but soon realizes he is lonely.
+As he walks to return to his shack, Gripp hears a phone ringing in an abandoned house but he cannot reach it soon enough to communicate with the caller.
 He hears a telephone ringing in another house and misses the call and realizes he expects the caller to be a woman.
-In the abandoned home, he obtains a colony telephone directory and starts calling the listed numbers in alphabetal order but stops after contacting a woman's automated message service.
+In the abandoned home, he obtains a colony telephone directory and starts calling the listed numbers in alphabetical order but stops after contacting a woman's automated message service.
 Gripps tries his luck with telephone exchanges and government and public institutions, and then places where he thinks a woman would take herself.
 Gripp calls the biggest beauty parlor in New Texas City and reaches Genevieve Selsor but is cut off.
 He finds a car and drives a thousand miles to the Deluxe Beauty Salon, fantasizing about Selsor along the way.
-Gripp can't find Selsor there and believes she drove to Marlin Village to find him, so he returns and finds Selsor at a beauty parlor holding a box of cream chocolates.
+Gripp cannot find Selsor there and believes she drove to Marlin Village to find him, so he returns and finds Selsor at a beauty parlor holding a box of cream chocolates.

 Gripps finds the twenty-seven-year old physically unattractive and suffers while they watch a Clark Gable movie together after which she pours perfume into her hair.
-They return to the beauty parlor and Selsor declares herself as "last lady on Mars" and Gripp as the last man and presents him with a box containing a wedding dress.
+They return to the beauty parlor and Selsor declares herself as the "last lady on Mars" and Gripp as the last man and presents him with a box containing a wedding dress.
 Gripp flees, driving across Mars to another tiny town to spend his life happily alone and ignoring any phone he hears ringing.